aaandrades/React-hooks/README.md

 ![Build](https://img.shields.io/badge/-Working-brightgreen)

 ### :memo: Description
-This project has the principal Hooks in React in a way to learn and apply concepts and get a better quality of code.
+This project has the principals Hooks in React in a way to learn and apply concepts and then get a better quality of code.

 ### :sparkles: Features
 You'll find here: